 Data Science Conferences & Workshops in Maine

-- Maine Technology Users Group (MTUG) IT Summit & Tradeshow: MTUG’s long-running tech conference in Portland is geared toward Maine’s telecommunications and computer networking industries.
-Sessions & workshops focus on tracks such as infrastructure, evolution, security, and the “tech sandbox.”
+4. Maine Technology Users Group (MTUG) IT Summit & Tradeshow: MTUG’s long-running tech conference in Portland is geared toward Maine’s telecommunications and computer networking industries.

 Data Science Jobs in Maine

-Although Maine is known as the land of L.L.
+Although Maine is known for clothing brand L.L.
 Bean, it’s not just about sturdy boots.
-Two places to start your job hunt are MTUG’s Job Board and TechMaine’s general list of Technology Jobs.
+A good place to start your job hunt is MTUG’s Job Board.

 You’ll also find company names and big data employers mentioned in TechMaine’s profiles of technology clusters.
 For example: